sciZer0/7/v/README.md

 All (100%) Transaction Fees and all (100%) Rents paid are burned.

-This all results in the native token with decreasing total-supply.
+The approach results in creating the native token with decreasing total-supply.

 As mentioned above, thanks to this unique native token having the decreasing total-supply, the blockchain for the first time in the industry creates the most valuable asset in the financial world: **the permissionless globally-transferable token with the constantly-increasing scarcity**.